intel/dffml/docs/tutorials/sources/file.rst

 .. literalinclude:: ../../../dffml/source/ini.py
     :lines: 18-24

 Here we have added the entrypoint to INISource class as "ini".
-The INISource will inherit from FileSource and MemorySource which provides read / write operations for file and memory.
+The New Source should inherit from FileSource and MemorySource as it abstracts the saving and loading of files so that we only have to implement the load_fd and dump_fd methods.
+It takes care of decompression on load and re-compression on save if the files extension signifies that it's compressed.
+We inherit from MemorySource because it implements the methods required by a :py:class:`Source <dffml.source.source.BaseSourceContext>` provided that self.mem contains Record objects.
 Set the CONFIG variable to the INISourceConfig which we created earlier.
-Next we will writing the load and dump methods for INISource.
+Setting the CONFIG variable is important because the instantiated version of CONFIG is accessible as self.config Next we will writing the load and dump methods for INISource.

 Add load method
 ---------------